FurkanOzcelik/react-native-gradient-button/README.md

 default -> styles.textStyle,

 modify_text_style:
-if you like default style but just want to change or add something, this prop will modify the style of button and keep other style features same default -> {}
+if you like default style but just want to change or add something, this prop will modify the style of text and keep other style features same default -> {}

 onPress:
-what happens when button clicked default -> {}
+what happens when button clicked default -> {() => {}}

 on_press_opacity:
-opacity of button onPress
-default -> 0.4
+opacity of button onPress, value between 0-1 default -> 0.4

 is_linear: